Food Hub Management Professional Certificate

 Training for Tomorrow’s Food Hub Leaders

 The first of its kind in North America and now planning for its fifth year, this program is an innovative blend of hands-on, community-based online and in-person learning to prepare you for managing food hubs.
 The program provides the tools you need to advance your career in food systems.

-In 2018, the program is underway in Canada through the Agri-food Management Institute (AMI) in partnership with the Greenbelt Fund and University of Vermont.
+In 2018, the program is being held in Canada through the Agri-food Management Institute (AMI) in partnership with the Greenbelt Fund and University of Vermont.
 The residential portion of the program takes place in Ontario, Canada.
 The Agri-food Management Institute (AMI) is dedicated to promoting new ways of thinking about agri-food business management.
 They develop business management tools, information, resources, and training for Ontario’s agri-food and agri-based producers and processors with the aim of helping them achieve their business goals (more information can be found at the bottom).

 2019 Residential session dates